calint/riscv/README.md

 intended for Cmod S7 from digilent.com

+runs at 50 MHz with most instructions execute in one cycle except branches and jumps which use two cycles

 how-to with Vivado v2023.1:
 * to program device edit path to RAM file in ["riscv.srcs/sources_1/new/Top.v"](https://github.com/calint/riscv/blob/main/riscv.srcs/sources_1/new/Top.v) if other than the default